SixArm/mast-cell-help/todo/quality-of-life-improvements/index.md

 * **Symptoms:** Skin reactions (rashes, itching, redness), respiratory symptoms (coughing, sneezing, wheezing), eye irritation, nasal congestion, headaches, and fatigue.

-* **Symptoms:** Symptoms of chemical allergies can vary and may include skin rashes, itching, redness, hives, nasal congestion, sneezing, coughing, wheezing, headache, dizziness, nausea, fatigue, and in severe cases, anaphylaxis.
+* **Symptoms:** Symptoms of chemical allergies can vary and may include skin rashes, itching, redness, hives, nasal congestion, sneezing, coughing, wheezing, headache, dizziness, nausea, fatigue, and in severe cases, [[anaphylaxis](../anaphylaxis/)](../anaphylaxis/).

 * **Environmental Sensitivities:** Some individuals may develop environmental sensitivities, often referred to as Multiple Chemical Sensitivity (MCS), where they experience adverse reactions to a broad range of chemicals at lower exposure levels than typically tolerated by the general population.